Professor Phil Turner

-Increasingly, an operation called an osteotomy is used to correct the alignment in the young and active patients where a joint replacement can leave the patient dissatisfied and at risk of early failure.
+Increasingly, an operation called an osteotomy is used to correct the alignment in young and active patients.
 These patients are typically in their forties and fifties who want to continue to play sport and lead a very active life.
 Using modern technology, we hope that we can buy 10-to-15 years before they will need a knee replacement.

 Partial or total knee replacement?